italia/spid-cie-oidc-django/docs/technical_specifications/AUTHORITY.md

 Example of Advanced listing request: `http://127.0.0.1:8000/advanced_entity_listing/`

-The response is a json object in which for each entity the only REQUIRED claim is iat.
+The response is a json object (content type: "application/json") in which for each entity the only REQUIRED claim is iat.
 The entity's result set must have a descendant ordering with higher iat on top.

 A response example: